 Pecans are put on a conveyor belt where they are separated for distribution and other purposes.
 The inshell pecans or pecan in the shell are passed through cleaners and grits to remove any remaining sticks and orchard debris.
 Many pecan companies have machinery through which the pecans pass and are separated on the basis of their color.
 Then for the last inspection, expert farmers screen through the nuts to remove any nut that is bad or is too thin that has passed from the machines.

-Nuts are put to cleaning.
+Nuts are put on a table to clean.
 Then they are put on a conveyor, where a vacuum of natural gas gently dries the pecans.
 The pecans, placed in sacks according to size.
 The smaller pecans are put away either to give to bakeries or to be used in making pecan pralines, cookies, and other sweets.

 Pecan farmers work very hard or not to stay in business.
 One of their biggest challenges is to acquire land to rent or purchase.
 Things get very hard for them when there is a water shortage or drought conditions before the harvest season.